 Spock being put on medical leave meant in practice that he was absent from the Bridge and the landing party.
 According to the gossip vine, he spent up to twelve hours a day in the labs, alternately driving Enterprise scientists to distraction and breaking their hearts.

 Seventeen days after Jim had started thinking about what he already knew he was going to do (to be honest, the decision about whether he was going to do it had taken him about ten seconds, and now he was just formulating and discarding excuses and generally procrastinating), Bones commed him.

-Jim had been unsubtly listening to Chekov teaching Sulu to curse in Russian and watching the faces Uhura made whenever the boy wonder suggested something especially vulgar, when his communicator beeped.
+Jim had been unsubtly listening to Chekov teaching Sulu to curse in Russian, and watching the faces Uhura made whenever the boy wonder suggested something especially vulgar, when his communicator beeped.

-Bones had usually enough of Jim during their off hours, so he would only call during a shift if something happened.
+Bones usually had enough of Jim during their off hours, so he would only call during a shift if something happened.

 Jim's good mood was gone in an instant.

 "On the way there," Bones muttered.
 "Now's the highest time to decide what you're gonna do, kid."

 Jim was on his feet, ignoring the concerned looks of the crew, only gesturing at Sulu to inform him that he had the conn.
 He stepped into the turbolift, manually input the deck, and waited for the door to close.
 "What's happened?"

 "An incident in one of the greenhouses.
 Ensign Lars says the hobgoblin had some kind of a fit.
 Smashed up a doohickey and ran off."